directvt/vtm/doc/architecture.md

 - Users can disconnect from the session and reconnect later.
 - Sessions with different desktop ids can coexist independently.
 - Non-DirectVT application runs a pair of operating system processes: terminal process + application process, attached to the `DirectVT Gateway` desktop window.
-- The terminal process is a fork of the original desktop server process, running `Terminal Emulator` or `Teletype Console` in `Built-in Applet` mode.
-Terminating this process will automatically close the `DirectVT Gateway` desktop window.
+- The terminal process is a fork of the original desktop server process, running `Terminal Emulator` or `Teletype Console` in `Desktop Applet` mode.
+Terminating this process will automatically close the corresponding `DirectVT Gateway` desktop window.
 - The session exists until it is explicitly shutted down.

 Interprocess communication relies on the DirectVT binary protocol, multiplexing the following primary channels: